Kirill Troussov: Career

-Kirill Troussov began playing the violin at the age of four and was taught by Irina Etigon at the Saint Petersburg Conservatory.
+Kirill Troussov began playing the violin at the age of four and was taught by Irina Etigon at the Leningrad Conservatory.
 In 1990 his family moved to Germany where he continued his studies at the Musikhochschule Lübeck and the Hochschule für Musik und Tanz Köln until 2005 with professor Zakhar Bron, whom he also followed for a year at the Reina Sofía School of Music in Madrid.
 He accomplished his studies by Christoph Poppen at the Hochschule für Musik und Theater München with a Master of Arts (Konzertexamen/Meisterklasse).
 Among his mentors are Igor Oistrach and Yehudi Menuhin.